aseemw/tf-coreml/README.md

 Note that the frozen .pb file can be obtained from the checkpoint and graph def files by using the `tensorflow.python.tools.freeze_graph` utility.
 For details of freezing TF graphs, please refer to the TensorFlow documentation and the notebooks in directory `examples/` in this repo.
 There are scripts in the `utils/` directory for visualizing and writing out a text summary of a given frozen TF graph.
+Another useful tool for visualizing frozen TF graphs is [Netron](https://github.com/lutzroeder/Netron).
 This could be useful in determining the input/output names and shapes.

 **For example:**